teegre/bigtime/README.md

 # CHANGELOG <a name="changelog"></a>

-## Version 20200911-2.0.2
+## Version 20200914-2.0.2

-* Fixed timer digit not updated when redrawing clock.
+* Fixed timer not updated when redrawing clock.
+* Fixed hourly time signal toggling in alarm and timer mode.
+* Added **--no-separator** option.

 ## Version 20200910-2.0.1